polybar/polybar-scripts/polybar-scripts/info-dualshock4/README.md

 # Script: info-dualshock4

-A shell script that shows the battery level of the DualShock 4 Controller
+A shell script that shows the battery level of a DualShock 4 Controller.

 ![info-dualshock4](screenshots/1.png)